therahulprasad/spiders/README.md

 _You can decide which part of page to be scrapped based on CSS selector_
 7. Configurable Regex based URL Sanitizer
 _For example you can remove everything after #_
-8. Configurable Regex based page Sanitizer
-_For example if you want to keep only english content and remove all other characters_
+8. Batch URL processing

 ### Installation
+If you do not have Go installed (Recommended)
+- Download latest binaries from [release page](https://github.com/therahulprasad/spiders/releases)
+- Copy binaries to executable PATH or run directly from terminal using `./spiders`

+If you have Go installed
 `go install github.com/therahulprasad/spiders`
+and run `spiders` from terminal

+If you are a windows users
+- Upgrade to Linux

 ### Usage
 For help use